 Mold growth of this nature is often tied to elevated humidity and poor ventilation in your closet.
 If you exercise frequently putting your sneakers away damp could be the culprit.

-The term “Black Mold” or “Toxic Black Mold” has been attributed to a dark / black mold (called Stachybotris) that has been demonized in the media as a result of some very well-known law suits.
-While Stachybotris is known to produce “mycotoxins” that can adversely affect human health, it is not fare to say it is toxic.
+The term “Black Mold” or “Toxic Black Mold” has been attributed to a dark/ black mold (called Stachybotrys) that has been demonized in the media as a result of some very well-known lawsuits.
+While Stachybotrys is known to produce “mycotoxins” that can adversely affect human health, it does not fare to say it is toxic.

 While the State of New Jersey does not require any specific certifications, anyone you work with should have a NJHICL & proper general liability insurance.
 There are numerous mold certification firms that offer training; any contractor you work with should have mold training and participate in ongoing continuing education.